Wieku/danser-go/README.md

 Application is in dev phase so only few things work.
 But if you want to test it, you should follow steps at the end of this readme.

+**WARNING**: Because of poor OpenGL support by MacOS, danser-go won't run on that platform.
+Please use Windows/Linux on dualboot.

 ## Dance examples
 * [REOL - YoiYoi Kokon [Yoi] - Dance comparison](https://youtu.be/QZ6-MaWWyA8)
 * [Omoi - Chiisana Koi no Uta (Synth Rock Cover) [Kroytz's EX EX] - TAG2 Mirror Collage](https://youtu.be/Vo0Pbpu113Y)